soundanalogous/Breakout/firmware/AdvancedFirmata/README.md

 To Use
 ---

-Clone or download and copy AdvancedFirmata into your Arduino projects directory.
-Open in Arduino IDE, verify and upload to your board.
+Clone or download and copy AdvancedFirmata into your Arduino projects/sketch directory (or anywhere on your hard drive).
+Open in the Arduino IDE, verify and upload to your board.

 If you download rather than clone this repository, rename the folder to "AdvancedFirmata" after unzipping and before copying into your Arduino projects